 Betahistine is thought to work by improving blood flow to your brain and affecting nerve cells in your inner ear.
-It is used to treat symptoms such as dizziness, vertigo, loss of balance, ringing in your ears (tinnitus) and hearing loss associated with Meniere's disease.
+It's used to treat symptoms such as dizziness, vertigo, loss of balance, ringing in your ears (tinnitus) and hearing loss associated with Meniere's disease.

-It is unlikely to stop all these symptoms, but it may reduce how often these occur and their severity.
-Your doctor may advise you to try betahistine for 6 to 12 months to see if it helps to reduce your symptoms.
-If it does, it can then be continued.
+It's unlikely to stop all these symptoms, but it may reduce how often they occur and their severity.
+Your healthcare provider may advise you to try betahistine for 6 to 12 months to see if it helps to reduce your symptoms.

 Betahistine